-- 32.6.2 Failure to file with the Planning Board for permission to cut or remove trees or for destruction of any portion of a stone wall within the layout of any scenic road will require an immediate cessation of work and an immediate filing as detailed above and the applicant shall be required to restore the features if required by the Planning Board.
+- 32.6.1 This bylaw shall be administered by the Planning Board and enforced by the Planning Board, Building Commissioner, Tree Warden, Department of Public Works Director or others designated by the Town Administrator.
+Enforcing officials may issue a citation for the violation of this bylaw and shall take appropriate action in the name of the Town of Hubbardston to prevent, correct, restrain or abate such violations. - 32.6.2 Failure to file with the Planning Board for permission to cut or remove trees or for destruction of any portion of a stone wall within the layout of any scenic road will require an immediate cessation of work and an immediate filing as detailed above and the applicant shall be required to restore the features if required by the Planning Board.
 Unless waived, the required restoration shall consist of restoring the stone wall to its previously existing condition and/or replacing the trees cut with nursery quality trees that are acceptable to the Planning Board.
 For every three inches of tree cut, measured across the stump, a nursery quality replacement tree with a two-and-one-half-inch caliper, measured four feet from the ground, shall be planted by the applicant.
 Failure to comply with a duly issued decision of the Planning Board shall subject the applicant to restoration as detailed above and other remedial measures that the Planning Board deems necessary. - 32.6.3 Any violation of this bylaw, MGL c.
 40, § 15C, or a Planning Board decision issued under this bylaw or MGL c.
 40, § 15C, shall be punishable by a fine not to exceed \$300 per violation, any such violation may also be enforced through the non-criminal disposition in accordance with this bylaw.
-Each day, or portion thereof, that a violation of this bylaw continues without a Planning Board approved decision to take restorative action shall be deemed a separate offense. - 32.6.4 In addition to the foregoing remedies, the Town of Hubbardston, acting by and through its Planning Board, and with the approval of the Board of Selectmen, shall have all other legal and equitable remedies which may exist, including without limitation the right to seek injunctive relief.
+Each day, or portion thereof, that a violation of this bylaw continues without a Planning Board approved decision to take restorative action shall be deemed a separate offense. - 32.6.4 In addition to the foregoing remedies, the Town of Hubbardston, acting by and through its Planning Board, and with the approval of the Select Board, shall have all other legal and equitable remedies which may exist, including without limitation the right to seek injunctive relief.
 In addition, the Town of Hubbardston may in its discretion enforce the provisions of this bylaw in the manner provided in MGL c.
 40, § 21D. - 32.6.5 In all other aspects, all provisions of this bylaw shall remain in full force.